The online Comment window has expired

 • Default_avatar

-Aurelia Ceja over 1 year ago
+Aurelia Ceja about 2 years ago

 This budget is a willful decision to bankrupt our city through police funding.
 We continuously take away necessary resources for people such as libraries, and instead you all choose to give the police 50% or our budget.
 I urge everyone to say no to this budget, as it clearly doesn’t reflect the needs or wants of residents of Milwaukee